DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests do not always execute correctly.

+If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
+If the same problem occurs with this test two more times, the test run finishes.

 ## Browser List

 The `browser-list-comma-separated` argument specifies the list of browsers (separated by commas) where tests are run.